Soapstone: Physical characteristics

 Soapstone is relatively soft because of its high proportion of talc, which has a definitional value of 1 on the Mohs hardness scale.
 Softer grades may feel similar to soap when touched, hence the name.
 The hardness of soapstone varies due to its varying talc content, from as little as 30% for architectural grades such as those used on countertops, to as much as 80% for carving grades.

 Soapstone is easy to carve; it is also durable and heat-resistant and has a high heat storage capacity.
 It has therefore been used for cooking and heating equipment for thousands of years.

 Soapstone is often used as an insulator for housing and electrical components, due to its durability and electrical characteristics and because it can be pressed into complex shapes before firing.
 Soapstone undergoes transformations when heated to temperatures of 1000–1200 °C into enstatite and cristobalite; on the Mohs scale, this corresponds to an increase in hardness to 5.5–6.5.
 The resulting material, harder than glass, is sometimes called "lava".

 Historical use

 Africa

 Ancient Egyptian scarab signets and amulets were most commonly made from glazed steatite.
-The Yoruba people of West Nigeria used soapstone for several statues, most notably at Esie, where archaeologists have uncovered hundreds of male and female statues about half of life size.
-The Yoruba of Ife also produced a miniature soapstone obelisk with metal studs called "the staff of Oranmiyan".
+The Yoruba people of West Nigeria used soapstone for several statues, most notably at Esie, where archaeologists have uncovered hundreds of male and female statues of about half–life size.
+The Yoruba of Ife also produced a miniature soapstone obelisk with metal studs, named "the staff of Oranmiyan".

-Soapstone mining in Tabaka, Kenya occurs in relatively shallow and accessible quarries in the surrounding areas of Sameta, Nyabigege and Bomware.
+Soapstone mining in Tabaka, Kenya, occurs in relatively shallow and accessible quarries in the surrounding areas of Sameta, Nyabigege and Bomware.
 These were at the time open to all to access provided they had the labor resources to do so.
 This mostly meant the men did the mining as they were custodian to the community land, meaning ancestral lands in Riamosioma, Itumbe, Nyatike etc.